Apich-Organization/rssn/README.md

 At its core, `rssn` utilizes a **Directed Acyclic Graph (DAG)** to represent mathematical expressions, ensuring that they are always in a canonical form.
 This allows for highly efficient memory use and computational speed.

-### A Note from the Author

-As the primary author, I extend my deepest gratitude for your interest in this project.

-I am a high school student in mainland China with a profound passion for this field (and a deep interest in high-energy physics theory, my ultimate academic goal).
-Due to my demanding academic commitments, my time is limited, and my responses to issues and pull requests may sometimes be delayed.

-I sincerely appreciate your patience and understanding, and I warmly welcome every contribution from the community.
-I aim to provide regular project updates every Sunday (CST), whenever possible.

--- Pana Yang

 ---

 ## ✨ Key Features